 Once you have a list of multiple topics and cells filled out, you’ll be able to identify any content gaps.
 Then tweak, improve, and repeat.

-Note: try to not overcomplicate your calendar; only include the elements you will actually take into account.
-If you’re only writing 4-5 posts a month, you probably do not need to include “marketing channels” or “metadata description.”
+Note: try to not overcomplicate your calendar; only include the elements you will actually need to consider during your process.
 It’s all about creating an editorial calendar that fits your content strategy – expanding can always come later.

 After You’re Organized